Global Future Councils Address Innovative Solutions To Climate Change

-Participants in the Global Future Councils Annual Meeting, organized in partnership between the UAE government and the World Economic Forum (WEF), addressed how innovation can help the world achieve its climate goals.
+DUBAI, 17th October, 2023 (WAM) - Participants in the Global Future Councils Annual Meeting, organised in partnership between the UAE government and the World Economic Forum (WEF), addressed how innovation can help the world achieve its climate goals.

 Under the councils' Environment and Climate pillar, experts discussed challenges and how the government and private sectors can unite to help society become more sustainable, including balancing affordability, energy security and sustainability.